- £588 per week

 Bedroom 1: King size bed (5’), bedside units, dressing table, wardrobe.
 Sliding door to decked terrace.

 En Suite Shower Room: Walk-in thermostatic shower, basin, WC, shaver point and heated towel rail.

 Bedroom 2: Twin beds (2 x 3’), bedside units, wardrobe.

 En Suite Bathroom: Bath with thermostatic shower over, basin, WC, heated towel rail.

 GARDEN & PARKING: Enclosed decked terrace with outdoor seating.
-Allocated parking space in communal car park and further free parking available in the grounds of the Glendorgal Hotel.
+Allocated parking space in communal car park.
 Please note that you cannot unload your car directly outside the property.
 There is a short 150yd gently-sloping walk from the car park.

 Pets Allowed: 2 pets allowed at £25 per pet per week

 Baby Equipment: Travel cot and high chair provided

 Power and Heat: Electricity included; gas central heating throughout.
 Heated towel rails in bathrooms.